Siphoniulus: Distribution

 Siphoniulus alba is only known from a single specimen collected in 1894 near Maninjau on the Indonesian island of Sumatra.
 S. neotropicus was discovered near the Mayan ruins of Tikal in Guatemala, and is also known from the Mexican states of Chiapas and Veracruz.
 The extinct species S. muelleri and S. preciosus are known from Late Cretaceous Burmese amber.

 History

 Siphoniulus alba (and the family Siphoniulidae) was described in 1894 by R. I. Pocock, from a female specimen collected near Maninjau on the island of Sumatra.
 The specimen was deposited in the Zoological Museum Amsterdam, but by 1975 the specimen was missing its head and anterior segments.
 S. neotropicus was described by Richard L. Hoffman in 1979 from two possibly immature females collected in Guatemala.
 Males of either species were unknown until 2003, when samples of leaf litter from Mexico sorted by researchers at the Field Museum of Natural History revealed new specimens of S. neotropicus, allowing for complete anatomical descriptions and characterization of the gonopods.

+Species

+This genus currently contains three extant species and two extinct species.